-- limit the time required from proof of feasibility to routine production; - timely and efficiently comply with internal quality assurance systems and processes; - limit the timing and cost of regulatory approvals; - accurately predict and control costs associated with inventory overruns caused by phase-in of new products and phase-out of old products; - price its products competitively and profitably, which can be particularly difficult with a strong U.S. Dollar; - manufacture, deliver and install its products in sufficient volumes on time and accurately predict and control costs associated with manufacturing installation, warranty and maintenance of the products; - · appropriately manage its supply chain; - manage customer acceptance and payment for products; and - anticipate, respond to and compete successfully with competitors.
+- limit the time required from proof of feasibility to routine production; - timely and efficiently comply with internal quality assurance systems and processes; - limit the timing and cost of regulatory approvals; - accurately predict and control costs associated with inventory overruns caused by the phase-in of new products and the phaseout of old products; - price its products competitively and profitably, which can be particularly difficult with a strong U.S. Dollar; - manufacture, deliver, and install its products in sufficient volumes on time and accurately predict and control costs associated with manufacturing installation, warranty, and maintenance of the products; - appropriately manage its supply chain; - · manage customer acceptance and payment for products; and - anticipate, respond to, and compete successfully with competitors.

-Furthermore, as discussed in greater detail elsewhere in this "Risk Factors" section, Varex cannot be sure that it will be able to successfully develop, manufacture or introduce new products or enhancements, the roll-out of which involves compliance with complex quality assurance processes, including the Quality System Regulation ("QSR") of the U.S. Food and Drug Administration ("FDA").
-Failure to complete these processes timely and efficiently could result in delays that could affect Varex's ability to attract and retain customers, or could cause customers to delay or cancel orders, causing Varex's revenues and operating results to be materially and adversely affected.
+Furthermore, as discussed in greater detail elsewhere in this "Risk Factors" section, Varex cannot be sure that it will be able to successfully develop, manufacture, or introduce new products or enhancements, the roll-out of which involves compliance with complex quality assurance processes, including the Quality System Regulation ("QSR") of the U.S. Food and Drug Administration ("FDA").
+Failure to complete these processes timely and efficiently could result in delays that could affect Varex's ability to attract and retain customers or cause customers to delay or cancel orders, materially and adversely affecting Varex's revenues and operating results.